sckieran/Metabarcoding_Pipeline_Waits/README.md

 **This pipeline is not designed for microbial metagenomics at 16S**.
 I say this because there is an immense, incredibly well-maintained array of resources for 16S microbial amplicon sequencing, some commercial and some open source, that will be infinitely better than this pipeline.

-## Inputs and Installation
+## Inputs and Preparation

 ### Inputs
 This pipeline requires the following inputs:
 - Demultiplexed, appropriately-named paired-end metabarcoding data in fastq (or fastq.gz) format, with adapters trimmed.
-Each gene or primer set should be analyzed separately, and should be in different folders called gene1, gene2...geneN.
+Each gene or primer set should be analyzed separately, and should be in a different folder called gene1, gene2...geneN.
 - A parameters file (see template) with your filtering parameters.
 You don't need this until step 3, so you can fill it out after you've seen the quality report on your reads.
 It must be in exactly the format as the template.
 - The output of a single run of ncbitax2lin.
 This script will attempt to install and run ncbitax2lin if it can't find a taxonomy file.
 If you are having issues with permissions and install, you can run it yourself by copying the commands from [this readme](https://github.com/zyxue/ncbitax2lin), the script assumes a name of "ncbi_lineages_[date_of_utcnow].csv.gz" but is agnostic to the date, and you can provide a name if preferred.
 - A tab-separated, single-line list of genes/loci you're interested in.
 If you provide a genelist in step 1, the script will use the header from that list.